rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 Being a programmer, I like to think about formal reasoning as immutable and empirical reasoning as an in-place mutation (e.g. mathematics keeps adding to itself while empirical sciences like medicine keep changing)[^immu].
 In-place mutation in programming is the refactoring process.
 Can you think about math-like immutable designs in programming?
 E.g. a design or code that aged very well over, say, over the last 20 years?
 In this post I am not separating the formal out, it is bundled into deductive.
 I have struggled with this decision, at the end I decided to simplify things and keep formal reasoning bundled into the more broad deductive process.

+*Some people disagree strongly with the claim that formalism or mathematics are much less error prone than the empirical method.
+I admit that I was surprised by this.
+My views about mathematical correctness are something I have developed from my experiences as a mathematician and are a part of who I am.
+However, both positions need to be noted.*
 _side_note_end

 [^formalprog]: The term _formalism_ has special meaning in mathematics, I use it colloquially (i.e. all mathematics is formal).
-Examples of formal approaches popular among FP-ers could be equational reasoning, use of logical implication (e.g. with Haskell type class constraints), use of mathematical or structural induction (e.g. with inductive types like a functional list prove properties of, say, the implementation of `map`).
+Examples of formal approaches popular among FP-ers could be equational reasoning, use of logical implication (e.g. with Haskell type class constraints), use of mathematical or structural induction (an exercise using it is included later in this post).
 Readers familiar with equational reasoning may agree with me about its similarity to a refactoring process where the developer mentally verifies that the new code is equivalent to the old.
 The line between formal and informal is sometimes thin.

 [^formalprog2]: This is kinda fun to think about: we have only empirical evidence of mathematics itself being _correct_, we know we will never prove it formally.
-Mistakes in mathematics are extremely rare.
+Mistakes in mathematics are very rare.
 However, we have a lot of empirical evidence of (past) _incorrectness_ in various empirical sciences.
-I am a pragmatist enough to say that mathematics is correct, the rest looks good only until we learn more about it (just like bugs in software).
+I am a pragmatist enough to say that mathematics is correct, the rest looks good until we learn more about it (just like bugs in software).
+I believe a significant part of people trained in mathematics and formal reasoning share this viewpoint.
+File it under IMO if you must.

 [^immu]: Obviously, a well established empirical knowledge will not change for ages as well.
 Immutability is a result of getting things right, empirical method converges towards it, formal method starts there.
 My metaphor "empirical is mutating in-place" is not perfect.